H4ckB4s3/remove_hnsto_warning/README.md

 # HNS.TO Warning Removal

-This repository demonstrates a simple HTML page displaying "Hello World" with accompanying CSS to remove specific elements.
+CSS to remove specific hns.to elements.

 ## Usage